Landing Page Optimization: Contra.com

 My first visitor experience

-3. I scrolled down more, I read "not networking", "community of people that I'd want to work with", and "discover opportunities".
-I was thinking it is not a platform for people to network, but for people to find opportunities (whatever that means).
+I scrolled down more, I read "not networking", "community of people that I'd want to work with", and "discover opportunities".
+I was thinking it was not a platform for people to network, but for people to find opportunities (whatever that means).
 "Take back your news feed", what was that?

-4. I scrolled down again, I read "your independent journey", "find flexible work opportunities".
+I scrolled down again, I read "Your independent journey", and "Find flexible work opportunities".
 Ahhh, finally it made sense.
 It is a network I can find work.

-5. I saw the testimonial section with Li Jin saying "do what they love and earn an income".
+I saw the testimonial section with Li Jin saying "Do what they love and earn an income".
 Okay, this all made more sense: find work and make an income.

-6. I went over to the Mission page, "empowering you to do what you love" and "give everyone the freedom and opportunity to work independently."
+I went over to the Mission page, "empowering you to do what you love" and "giving everyone the freedom and opportunity to work independently."
 I fully got it at this point.
-It is a platform that helps people get away from 9-5 job, find work they love, and make an income.
+It is a platform that helps people get away from 9-5 jobs, find work they love, and make an income.

 How I'd improve this landing page